Jun-engineer/vpn-server/README.md

 - **EventBridge Scheduler** jobs for weekday midnight shutdown and 15-minute traffic monitoring, both timezone-aware for Australia/Sydney.
 - **S3 + CloudFront** delivering a static HTML/CSS Web UI that interacts with the API.
 - **Admin console** served at `admin.html` for trusted operators who need to bypass the maintenance window and access the full control surface.
+- **SNS notifications** fired whenever a manual start request is issued, with optional email subscriptions.
 - **IAM** kept minimal: Lambda receives only the permissions required for EC2 control, monitoring, and Systems Manager commands, while the VPN instance is attached to an `AmazonSSMManagedInstanceCore` profile for remote peer management.

 ## Architecture